top of page

 B. Estrogen production:

-• As estrogen levels rise, they inhibit the release of FSH, resulting in the selection of a single dominant follicle that will continue to mature.
+• Rising estrogen levels inhibit the further release of FSH, allowing a single dominant follicle to mature.

 C. Luteinizing hormone (LH) surge: